Motif XF File formats .X3A or .X3V

 MOXF File formats .X6A or .X6V

 There is VOICE compatibility between the MOXF and the Motif XF.
 This is true even though they do not share the same number of Banks.
 The Motif XF has four USER Voice Banks, while the MOXF has but three.
-This means you cannot just load ALL data from the Motif XF to the MOXF.
+This means you cannot just load ALL data from the Motif XF file to the MOXF internal.
 The products are indeed different.
 Data that is stored in a Motif XF File in the User 4 folder, must be redirected to one of the available Banks of the MOXF.
 Here are some of the basics you need to be aware of:

 Motif XF __ MOXF VOICE Mode

 PRESET 2 __ PRESET 2